-We may be familiar with the Holy Spirit’s work as Comforter, but have we thought about how truly comforting the Comforter is?
+As a child of Yahuwah Elohim [the Hebrew name for the LORD God], we may be familiar with the Holy Spirit’s work as the Comforter.
+But, have we really thought about how truly comforting The Comforter is?

-For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.
-The Spirit itself beareth witness with our spirit, that we are the children of God (Romans 8:15, 16).
+For you have not received the spirit of bondage again to fear; but you have received the Spirit of adoption, whereby we cry, Abba, Father.
+The Spirit itself bears witness with our spirit, that we are the children of God (Romans 8:15-16).

-As these verses show us, as a child of Yahuwah, His children naturally and gladly begin to address the Living God as “Father.”
-Some of us even desire to call Him Abba [‘Daddy’].
+These verses show us that, as a child of Yahuwah, His children gladly begin to address the Living God as “Father.”
+Some of us desire to call Him Abba [‘Daddy’].

-Certainly, we would always want to address the Heavenly Father with reverence and honour.
-Yet as a Father, Yahuwah delights in a close relationship with His children — a relationship so close that we would want to call Him Daddy.
+Certainly, we would always want to address the heavenly Father with reverence and honour.
+Yet as a Father, Yahuwah delights in a close relationship with His children, so close that we would want to call Him ‘Daddy’.

-This is absolutely amazing — that we can have a relationship with the Creator of the universe, the Living God, and that relationship can be so intimate that we could know Him as our loving Father, our Daddy!
+This is absolutely amazing — that we can have a relationship with the Creator of the universe, the Living God, who inhabits eternity!
+That relationship can be so intimate that we can know Him as our loving Daddy!

 A Perfect Peace